bendelv/Inge-M1_BigData/02_Glossary.md

 #GLOSSARY

+## Definitions
+- __Energy intensity__:
+A measure of the energy inefficiency of an economy.
+It is calculated as units of energy per unit of GDP.

+## Acronymes

 - __ETS (Emission Trading System)__:

 Process in which companies can trade emission allowance to one another and this is done for a given cap (calculated goal for entire UE aviation diff).